 So here we are, my son close to turning nine and he still sits in a booster seat.
 I’ll admit he’s gone without it.
 We’ve been in a pinch and he’s tall, so in certain cars, it’s been okay.
 But for everyday travel, he’s still in one.
 Sometimes he gripes, but honestly, he’s never known life without some sort of carseat so complaints are few and far between.

-Miss E is six and I still have her in a high back.
+Miss E is six and I still have her in a high back booster seat.
 She’s on the smaller side, so I like her having the impact wings around her head.

 When will I allow them to stop using them?

-BabyCenter recently ran an article that featured a 5-Step test to see if your child still needs a booster seat.
+BabyCenter shared an article that includes five questionsto see if your child still needs a booster seat.

 Essetially your kids need to be able to not only meet the size recommendations but also: